 For tens of thousands of Americans, the advantages of going solar heavily outweigh the disadvantages.
-By making the switch to clean, renewable energy, you control your power for decades to come, which means that you’re not left paying monopolized utility companies’ unfair rates to power your home.
-Plus, you get the peace of mind that you’re reducing your carbon footprint and making a positive impact on the environment.
-Of course, we may be a little biased and recommend that homeowners considering solar go through our free solar proposal process.
-By giving us some of your basic information, we can generate a full report that will show how much solar can impact your monthly electricity bills over the lifespan of the panels.
-With that information, you’ll be able to determine whether solar is right for your specific situation.
+By making the switch to clean, renewable energy, you control your power for decades to come, which means you are not left paying monopolized utility companies’ unfair rates to power your home.
+Plus, you get peace of mind you’re reducing your carbon emissions and making a difference.

 We always recommend homeowners considering solar request a free solar proposal so you can make your own decision.
 By giving us some of your basic information, we can then generate a full report showing how much solar can impact your monthly electricity bills and design a custom panel layout for optimal production and efficiency.

 If you have investigated going solar, you may have considered leasing options.
 Every property, lifestyle, and situation is different which is why leasing may be the best option for you.
 However, we want to make sure you understand the difference between leasing and buying before deciding.